 Standing in Beyoglu is the towering Galata Tower.
 Climb its 146 steps to the observation deck for sprawling views of Istanbul’s domes, minarets and strait.
 It’s one of the best places for sunset in Istanbul, watching the sunset behind Hagia Sofia is the perfect way to set the tone for the evening.

 You’ve climbed 146 steps, now it’s time for a treat!
 San Sebastian is a rich slice of creamy cheesecake smothered in a thick chocolate sauce.
-Needless to say it’s insanely delicious and a must try during your 24 hours in Istanbul.
+Needless to say it’s insanely delicious and a must do during your 24 hours in Istanbul.
+It’s best washed down with some coffee or tea.

 The cheesecake in the photo is from Sirinfirin Bakery.
-If you sit outside, you will be treated to views of the tower
+If you sit outside, you will be treated to views of Galata tower

 Whirling Dervishes Show